karemhamam/NARUTOSHELL/README.md

 ## Installation

-1. Clone the repository and compile the code: ``bash git clone (https://github.com/karemhamam/NARUTOSHELL/tree/master)
+1. Clone the repository and compile the code: git clone (https://github.com/karemhamam/NARUTOSHELL/tree/master)

 ## Compilation

 To compile the shell program, use the following command:

-``bash gcc -o myShell My_shell.c command.c
+gcc -o myShell My_shell.c command.c

 ## Usage

 To use the NARUTO shell, compile the source code and run the executable.
-You can then type any of the supported commands to perform the corresponding actions.
+You can then type any of the supported commands to perform the corresponding actions. to run : ./syshell

 ## Contributing